michael666nan/buildingsysid/docs/tutorial_1.md

 1. **Model Order Comparison**: Modify the example to compare different model orders (1st, 2nd, 3rd, 4th) and determine the optimal complexity using AIC or BIC criteria.
 Create a plot showing how the fit metrics change with increasing model order.

-2. **Input Variable Analysis**: Experiment with different input variable combinations:
-   - Try excluding one input variable at a time (e.g., remove solar gain)
-   - Add derived inputs like temperature difference (indoor-outdoor)
-   - Create a time-lagged input variable
-   - Analyze how each change impacts model accuracy

-3. **Sampling Time Analysis**: Try different sampling times (30 minutes, 2 hours, 4 hours) and analyze:
+2. **Sampling Time Analysis**: Try different sampling times (15 minutes, 30 minutes, 1 hour) and analyze:
    - Impact on model accuracy for different prediction horizons
    - Computational efficiency tradeoffs
    - Ability to capture different dynamics

-4. **Cross-Validation Implementation**: Implement k-fold cross-validation to ensure model robustness:
-   - Create a function for k-fold cross-validation
-   - Evaluate model performance across different data segments
-   - Calculate standard deviation of performance metrics

-5. **Error Minimization Comparison**: Compare models trained by minimizing different error types:
+3. **Error Minimization Comparison**: Compare models trained by minimizing different error types:
    - One-step prediction error
    - Multi-step prediction error (e.g., 6-step)
    - Simulation error
-   - Analyze when each approach performs best

-6. **Model Predictive Control Strategy**: Design a basic MPC strategy using the identified model:
-   - Define comfort constraints (temperature limits)
-   - Define a cost function (e.g., energy consumption)
-   - Implement a simple predictive controller
-   - Compare with a baseline rule-based controller

-7. **Physical Interpretation**: Try to give physical meaning to the identified state variables:
-   - Analyze the eigenvalues of the A matrix
-   - Compare time constants with known building properties
-   - Visualize state variables over time and correlate with physical phenomena

-8. **Data Quality Analysis**: Study the impact of data quality on identification:
+   - Multi-step prediction error summed over the prediction horizon In this case you need to specify the argument sum_hor=True

+4. **Level of Excitation**: Use data with less excitation and feedback:
-   - Add artificial noise to the data
+   - Use the example data file 'heavyweight_room_bounded_setpoint.csv' available in the GitHub repository: [github.com/michael666nan/buildingsysid/tree/master/tutorial_data/](https://github.com/michael666nan/buildingsysid/tree/master/tutorial_data/)
-   - Create missing data points
+   - This data is generated by the same EnergyPlus model, but with a PI-controller and comfort bounded setpoints
-   - See how robust different model orders are to data quality issues
+   - Inspect the data to assess the data quality
+   - Train models and assess performance